Crash (The Human League album): Background

 After spending two years recording their fourth album Hysteria, which met with only moderate commercial success, the band struggled to record further material.
+They recorded some new material with producer Colin Thurston in Utopia Studios in London, who previously worked with them on the Reproduction album.
+However, the slow progress in the studio was wearing his patience thin, so once he left for his honeymoon he let his assistant Paul Rabiger take over the rest of the sessions, who would be credited for keyboards and arrangements on the final album.
 By 1985, musician/songwriter Jo Callis had left the group.
 Virgin Records, worried by the lack of progress in one of their leading acts, called the band principals to a meeting where a solution was sought.
-As the problem was perceived to be the lack of production, it was suggested that the band take up an offer to work with Minneapolis based production duo Jimmy Jam and Terry Lewis.
+As the problem was perceived to be the lack of production, it was suggested that the band take up an offer to work with Minneapolis-based production duo Jimmy Jam and Terry Lewis.
 Jam and Lewis had written for and produced the S.O.S.
 Band, Cherrelle and Alexander O'Neal, and had just finished working on Janet Jackson's breakthrough album Control.
 They had developed an interest in the Human League after the success of their US releases; they were also seeking an opportunity to cross over into mainstream pop and saw the Human League as the perfect opportunity.

-In February 1986, the Human League were flown out to Minneapolis to work at Flyte Time Studios with Jam and Lewis.
+In February 1986, the Human League flew to Minneapolis to work at Flyte Time Studios with Jam and Lewis.
 After initial enthusiasm on both sides, the working relationship began to break down.
 Jam and Lewis had total control over the final album and insisted that their own tracks take precedence over the band's material.
-Jam and Lewis were also intolerant of the band's laid back working methods and their lack of musical technical ability.
+Jam and Lewis were also intolerant of the band's laid-back working methods and lack of musical technical ability.
+The basic arrangements for the band's material were worked out in England using sequencers, which Jam and Lewis had re-cut with the parts all played by hand for a more natural feel: the liner notes reinforce that "there are no sequencers on this album."

-After four months in Minneapolis, a sidelined Philip Oakey pulled the band out of further recording and they returned to Sheffield leaving Jam and Lewis to complete the album using session musicians.
+After four months in Minneapolis, a sidelined Philip Oakey pulled the band out of further recording.
+They returned to Sheffield leaving Jam and Lewis to complete the album using session musicians.
 Oakey said later: